civican/legisinfo/44-1/bills/C-290/bill_text.md

 Paragraphs 8(c) to (f) of the Act are replaced by the following:

-an abuse of authority, **which has such meaning as may be prescribed**;
+an abuse of authority, which has such meaning as may be prescribed;

 a mismanagement in the public sector;

-political interference in the public sector, **political interference having such meaning as may be prescribed**;
+political interference in the public sector, political interference having such meaning as may be prescribed;

 foreign interference in the public sector, foreign interference having such meaning as may be prescribed;